The Homesman: Themes

-The film shows the unsparingly harsh and difficult life of early settlers of the American Midwest in the 1850s.
+The film shows the unsparingly harsh and difficult life of early settlers of the Great Plains in the American West in the 1850s.
 The Homesman has been called a "feminist western".
 A critic and interview with Hilary Swank noted that the lives of women during this time are rarely explored, as opposed to men.

 Music

 Critics have praised Marco Beltrami's music.
 The score emphasizes the use of wind sounds to show how early settlers had to endure the constant wind without solid shelter, which imitates the character themes of being mentally undone by the elements that surround them.
 Beltrami used inventive measures such as using a "wind piano" and recording outside.
 Beltrami said the goal was to take the "warmth" out of the sound to dissipate the air.